 The Group's and the Company's exposure to interest rate is minimal.
 Interest earning financial assets are mainly fixed deposits placed with licensed banks that generate interest income.
-However, the fluctuation in interest rates, if any, is not expected to have a material impact on the financial performance of the Group and of the Company.
+Interest bearing financial liabilities is lease liabilities.
+The fluctuation in interest rates, if any, is not expected to have a material impact on the financial performance of the Group and of the Company.
 Short-term receivables and payables are not significantly exposed to interest rate risk.